GTA-UFRJ/TACIoT/README.md

 # TACIoT
 Trusted Acess Control for IoT Data in Cloud using Enclaves

+## Important note
+This current version might be unstable.
+Go back to commit eedcab5, where aggregation was not implemented yet, to benchmark system performance.

 ## Requirements
 In order to run the project, you have to:
 * Install SGX SDK.